 Sauté comes from the French verb "to jump."
 Saute describes the tendency of small pieces of food to "jump" a little in sizzling hot oil.

 It also describes that quintessential chef maneuver of jumping* the food in the pan to promote even cooking.
 You've seen it.
 You may have even tried it, but take it from me.
 It takes practice to master "the jump" without making a massive mess in the kitchen!

 Sautéing is an excellent cooking method for thin or small cuts of meat and diced vegetables.
 However, sauteing is done over relatively high heat.
-Therefore, it is essential to ensure that the ingredients to be cooked are small enough that their outsides don't burn before the insides are cooked.
+Therefore, ensuring that the ingredients to be cooked are small enough that their outsides don't burn before the insides are cooked is essential.

 Like any other cooking technique, there is a right way to sauté and a wrong way to sauté.
 Unfortunately, many home cooks are steaming their food when they think they are sautéing, so it's time to take a look at the sauté technique and learn precisely how to do it so you will get the desired results.